Ceratodontiformes

-Ceratodontiformes is an order of lungfish that is defined as "the clade including all taxa more closely related to Lepidosiren, Neoceratodus and Gnathorhiza than to Uronemus, Conchopoma and Sagenodus".
-Members of this suborder are known as ceratodontoids.
-The only presently extant lungfish in the families Neoceratodontidae, Lepidosirenidae, and Protopteridae belong to this suborder.
+Ceratodontiformes is the only extant order of lungfish, containing the families Neoceratodontidae, Lepidosirenidae, and Protopteridae as well as many other extinct groups.
+Members of this group are the only lungfish known to have survived the Permian-Triassic extinction event.
+Although lungfish originated in marine environments, the Ceratodontiformes have been an exclusively freshwater group since the Carboniferous.
+This order was formerly considered the suborder Ceratodontoidei.

+All lungfish of the order can and often do estivate (except the spotted African lungfish, which can but rarely does so).
+All members of the order are obligatory air-breathers; only the Australian lungfish has functioning gills when adult; members of the Lepidosirenidae have gills only when they are larvae.
+The South American and African lungfish also all have generally small scales and two lungs as opposed to the Australian lungfish's single lung.

 Taxonomy

 The suborder was formerly defined as being within the order Ceratodontiformes and including the families Neoceratodontidae and Ceratodontidae, as they were formerly thought to be closely related to one another.
 However, phylogenetic analyses indicate that this classification is paraphyletic, as Ceratodontidae was found to be a sister group to a clade containing Lepidosirenidae, which was formerly classified as Lepidosireniformes, a distinct order from Ceratodontiformes.
 Due to this, Lepidosireniformes and Ceratodontiformes were redefined as families within the order Ceratodontiformes, redefined as including all lungfish more closely allied with Neoceratodontidae and Lepidosirenidae.

-The current taxa within the suborder are listed below, taxonomy based on Kemp et al (2017):
+This order contains the following subtaxa: